 Marketing for Doctors: The Message to Market Match Test

 Have you ever had a marketing piece fail, and you just can’t figure out why?
-You thought what you included in the piece was very important and something your patients should take action on right away, so why didn’t they?
+You thought what you included in the piece was very important, something your patients should take action on right away.
+Why didn’t they?
 While there are several reasons to consider, one of the first things you should check is your Message to Market Match.
-It’s critical to how you communicate and market to patients, and given all of the major changes that have occurred in 2020, it’s something you need to take extra special care with as you get your marketing campaigns going again.
+It’s critical how you communicate and market to patients.
+Plus, given all of the major changes that have occurred in 2020, take extra special care as you get your marketing campaigns going again.

-Getting your messaging correct is a critical component of how successful you are with increasing your new patient number, ultimately leading to practice growth.
-In the most basic terms, Message to Market Match means starting every communication with an analysis of your market, then thinking about what they want (not just what you want them to do), and using that information to formulate your marketing.
+Getting campaigning correct is a critical component of successfully increasing your new patient number, ultimately leading to practice growth.
+In the most basic terms, Message to Market Match means starting every communication with an analysis of your market.
+Therefore, thinking about what they want (not just what you want them to do), and utilizing that information to formulate your marketing.
 It’s basically the “Why Should They Care?” test.

 Sounds easy, right?
 Well, you might be surprised how difficult this can actually be, and how easy it is to forget this when formulating your marketing pieces until you become really intentional about growing your private practice.

 To help our team understand how to become intentional about doing this in our marketing, Jay first explained to us how to do it in our everyday conversations.
 This is marketing for doctors 101.
 Because you see, matching your message to your market is not just for when you are talking to external audiences.
 It is also critical in your internal messages to your team and your personal messages, too.
 The first step to being successful is to learn the art of looking through someone else’s eyes.
 It is the only way to truly understand what a person is thinking and to figure out what will motivate them to take action.
 Ultimately, leading to growing your private practice.